-Somewhere between March and April of 2013, a new Chinese word emerged over the Internet: the green tea bitch (绿茶婊).
-Netizens joined in a collective effort to formulate a suitable definition of what a ‘green tea bitch’ actually is.
-As a result, a short essay was composed – containing twenty-four different characteristics.
-The ‘green tea bitch’ is not the first term that categorizes young Chinese women in an overall derogatory manner.
+Somewhere between March and April of 2013, the term “green tea bitch” (GTB) emerged on Chinese social media platforms.
+Weibo netizens joined in a collective effort to formulate a suitable definition of what a ‘green tea bitch’ actually is.
+As a result, a short essay was composed and shared online.
+The essay lists twenty-four different characteristics of a GTB.
+‘Green tea bitch’ is not the first term to categorize young Chinese women in an overall derogatory manner.
 Other examples include ‘coffee bitch’, ‘black tea bitch’ or ‘milk tea bitch’.

-Weibo commenters mention Lin Huiyin as the archetype of the green tea bitch.
+Weibo commenters mention the Chinese Lin Huiyin as the archetype of the ‘green tea bitch’.
 Lin Huiyin, or Phyllis Lin (1904-1955), was a famous architect, poet and writer.
 She was married to Liang Sicheng, who is also known as the ‘Father of modern Chinese architecture’.
-She supposedly also conquered the hearts of writer Xu Zhimo and philosopher Jin Yuelin.
-Overall, Lin was an ambitious, successful and plain women who managed to win the love of rich and talented men – hence, the typical example of a green tea bitch.
+Lin supposedly also conquered the hearts of writer Xu Zhimo and philosopher Jin Yuelin.
+She is generally described as an ambitious, successful and plain woman who managed to win the love of rich and talented men, which is why Chinese netizens take her as the typical example of a green tea bitch.

 Thanks to Chen Chen for clarifying various terms.